-Escalating fertilizer prices inspired the creation of this nitrogen fixing cover crop and forage.
-Discover what makes Frosty such a unique legume and how it can fit into your cropping cycle.
+Escalating fertilizer prices inspired the creation of this nitrogen-fixing, cold tolerant, non-bloating cover crop and forage.
+Discover what makes FROSTY such a unique legume and how it can fit into your cropping cycle.

 There are two types of Berseem Clover, single-cut and multi-cut.
 Single-cut varieties, like Balady, are quick to show growth and go to seed giving a narrow window for harvest.
 Multi-cut varieties, like Frosty, are capable of delivering multiple harvests in a single season.

 Berseem clover has very low hard seed counts, allowing for quick establishment and lessening its potential to become a weed.